 Add cubed watermelon, mint sprigs, and sliced limes to pitcher, then add water and ice.
 Chill for 1 to 2 hours to infuse flavors, then serve, pouring into ice-filled glasses.
 Tastes best the day it’s made.

-It definitely does taste best the day it’s made, but you can finish drinking this flavored water up by the second day if you have any left over.
+This flavored water definitely does taste best the day it’s made, but you can finish drinking it up by the second day if you have any left over.
 It really is refreshing and more fun to drink than plain water!
-What do you like to add to your water?
+What do you like to add to your water to flavor it?